headius/headius.github.io/_posts/2024-08-16-cracing-the-jruby-startup-nut.md

 A short introduction to CRaC is provided by Azul, one of the primary drivers of this technology: [What is CRaC?](https://docs.azul.com/core/crac/crac-introduction).
 Numbers provided in that post demonstrate the enormous potential; applications based on Spring Boot, Quarkus, and Micronaut can startup in a fraction of the time of a full, cold JVM process.

-Obviously, we want to JRuby users to benefit from CRaC too!
+Obviously, we want JRuby users to benefit from CRaC too!

 JRuby on CRaC
 -------------

 While it is true that JRuby compounds the startup challenges of the JVM, most of what we do at startup can fit well into a CRaC image:

-* Loading JRuby and its many component classes works like any other JVM framework.
+* Loading JRuby and its many component classes; this works like any other JVM framework.
 * JRuby's cold parser, compiler, and interpreter can be warmed up prior to checkpointing.
 * Ruby can also be pre-compiled to JVM bytecode and included in the image.
 When combined with a few warmup "training" cycles, you could see a JRuby CRaC restore leap directly into optimized Ruby code.